searchkit/searchkit/docs/GLOSSARY.md

 # Searchkit
-A suite of react UI components which
+A suite of Search UI Components build in React